Is Minecraft’s NFT Ban A Crushing Blow For Web3 Gaming?

 Whilst their decision to stand by the game’s core values could be applauded, many in the NFT community believe this ultimately hurts content creators and the businesses built around Minecraft.

-NFT Worlds, an ETH-based project built on Minecraft, saw its 3 ETH floor price plummet by 70%, whilst the price of their native $WRLD token dropped from $0.038 to $0.0147 according to CoinMarketCap.
+NFT Worlds, an Ethereum blockchain project built on Minecraft, saw its 3 ETH price plummet by 70%, whilst the price of their native $WRLD token dropped from $0.038 and is now trading at $0.0147 according to CoinMarketCap.
 The company has hit back at Mojang by vowing to make its own Minecraft-like game and calling their decision “a step backward in innovation.”

 ArkDev (@iamarkdev) and Temptranquil (@temptranquil), creators of NFT Worlds, declared that “Microsoft, Mojang and Minecraft have signaled they have no regard for creators, builders and players”, and are now preparing to develop “a new game and platform based on many of the core mechanics of Minecraft, but with the modernization and active development Minecraft has been missing for years.”

 In their recent Twitter announcement and published statement, NFT Worlds added that game access would be “100% free for players, and there will never be any credit card pay barriers for content”.
-Furthermore, whilst this game is being built, the team has made a commitment that the existing launcher and play pages for NFT Worlds will remain online and accessible.
+Furthermore, whilst work is being carried out, the team committed that the existing launcher and play pages for NFT Worlds will remain accessible online.

 Game access will be 100% free for players and there will never be any credit card pay barriers for content.
 NFT Worlds was built on the idea that all players should have access to earning, purchasing and owning items and content through in-game play mechanics and currency rewards